Thomas-Frew/OLAF-Neighbourhood/README.md

 ### Defining the Neighbourhood

 The server requires a file containing all hostnames of servers in their neighbourhood (in the form `host:port`).
 These are stored in `neighbourhood.olaf` as plaintext, followed by the server's public key.
 Subsequent servers are separated by an empty line.
-The file must be terminated by an empty line.

 ```
 localhost:1443